Pig 'n Whistle

-The Pig 'n Whistle was an American restaurant and bar located on Hollywood Boulevard in Hollywood, California.
+The Pig 'n Whistle was an American restaurant and bar located next to Grauman's Egyptian Theatre on Hollywood Boulevard in Hollywood, California.

 History

 The Pig 'n Whistle was originally a chain of restaurants and candy shops, founded by John Gage in 1908.
-He opened his first location in Downtown Los Angeles, next to the now-demolished 1888 City Hall at 224 S. Broadway.
+He opened his first location in Downtown Los Angeles, next to the 1888 City Hall at 224 S. Broadway.
 Restaurateur Sidney Hoedemaker joined the company in 1927 and led expansion efforts throughout Southern California.
-Hoedemaker purchased a downtown Los Angeles restaurant called Neve's Melody Lane in 1927 and adopted the name "Melody Lane" for new locations through the 1930s and 40s Hoedemaker left Pig 'n Whistle in 1949 and started a chain of Hody's restaurants aimed at the young families moving into the Post WWII suburbs.
+Hoedemaker purchased a downtown Los Angeles restaurant called Neve's Melody Lane in 1927 and adopted the name "Melody Lane" for new locations through the 1930s and 40s Hoedemaker left the Pig 'n Whistle in 1949 and started a chain of Hody's restaurants aimed at the young families moving into the Post WWII suburbs.